evmos/evmos/SECURITY.md

 The KYC/KYB process is performed independently by the Service Provider, which submits a report with the KYC/KYB result
-(Accepted or Rejected) to the Evmos Core Team.
-The Evmos Core team does not have access to any of the information provided to the Service Provider.
+(Accepted or Rejected) to the Eidon-chain Core Team.
+The Eidon-chain Core team does not have access to any of the information provided to the Service Provider.

 The following information is to be submitted to the independent Service Provider: